My tried and tested 5 top tips on Flying made easy with a toddler

 Where would I be without my iPad?
 It has been a lifeline to quiet time on many an occasion.
 It’s common sense to have your gadgets all charged and ready for your journey but also think about investing in a portable battery charger.
 Many flight operators now have in-seat charging for phones but not all.
 Plus what happens if you’re on a layover when your essential iPad, phone etc. runs out of juice?
+And horror of horrors you don’t have a plug adapter with you.
 Most flights with in-flight entertainment have a kids channel but if your little one is obsessed with Peppa Pig or Paw Patrol probably best to have them downloaded just in case they aren’t the cartoon of choice on the in-flight kid’s channel.
 My son watched Peppa Pig for 3 hours on the way to New York.
 I do not worry or feel guilty about my child spending more time glued to his screen on a flight; the benefit outweighs my concerns.
-However it isn’t the only of entertainment I bring – see bribes below – but if your kids love reading and colouring then absolutely bring it along and have fun.
-I have a friend who always brings play-doh if I allowed my little one to do this would be guaranteed to end up in my hair and stuck to our clothes.
+However it isn’t the only form of entertainment I bring – see bribes below – but if your kids love reading and colouring then absolutely bring it along and have fun.
+I have a friend who always brings play-doh, if I allowed my little one to do this it would be guaranteed to end up in my hair and stuck to our clothes.

 4. No place like home